 The East Metro Area has two stocked trout streams.

 The Vermillion River (and its tributaries) is a designated trout stream from 1.1 mile downstream of the U.S. Highway 52 bridge upstream to Highview Avenue in Eureka Township.
-Much of this stretch of stream harbors a self-sustaining population of brown trout.
-That portion of the stream within Rambling River Park in Farmington is stocked with yearling rainbow trout annually prior to the opening day of the trout season.
+Much of this stretch of stream harbors a self-sustaining population of Brown Trout.
+Yearling Rainbow Trout are annually stocked between Farmington and Hwy 52 prior to the opening day of trout season.

 Brown's Creek is located at the north edge of Stillwater.
 Trout inhabit that portion of the creek from below State Highway 96 and the mouth, located near the intersection of State Highway 96 and State Highway 95.

-The trout population of Brown's Creek is generally limited to stocked fish.
-The stream occasionally produces a natural year class, but most stocked fish are usually caught and few survive more than one season.
-A larger fish is occasionally taken, but most fish harvested are from that year's stocking.
+The catchable size trout population of Brown's Creek is generally limited to stocked fish.
+The stream produces a natural year class of Brown Trout enough to sustain the population.
+A larger fish is occasionally taken.
 The lower portion of the stream is very wild and scenic, and fishing here can be a very rewarding experience despite the limited quality of the fish population.